Struggle is Opportunity

 The main focus is that in the modern Western world, we tend to see struggle in the learning process as a sign of weakness or lesser intelligence.
 When learning doesn't come to the student effortlessly or as Alix states "naturally", the first hurdle can be a place where they give up.
 The student may feel inadequate, unintelligent, a failure and so on.
 The student has a negative emotional response based on Western cultural behaviour.
 To avoid further failure or disappointment, the student gives up as the threat of more negative emotions are too much.

 Whereas in the East, struggle is seen as an opportunity, something to be expected in the learning process and something that is a sign of being willing to apply effort, having a strong character, determination and persistence.
 In this way, struggle has a positive emotional response based on Eastern cultural behaviour.
-If the student sees struggle as a sign of strength, they are more likely to continue and complete the learning process.
+If the student sees struggle as a sign of strength, they are more likely to continue and engage in the learning process.

 Tai Chi and Qigong

 We should all celebrate the amount of effort needed within the Tai Chi and Qigong learning process.
-The key to progression is productive persistence and deliberate practice of accurate movements, mind intention and breath.
-When we persevere through our struggles, doubts, inexperience, misunderstandings and mistakes with a relaxed and happy mind, body and spirit, that’s what makes a true lifelong student where every day is an achievement and success.
+The key to progression is productive persistence and deliberate practice of accurate movements, mind intention and breath work.
+When we persevere through our struggles, doubts, inexperience, frustration, misunderstandings and mistakes with a relaxed and happy mind, body and spirit, that’s what makes a true lifelong student where every day is an achievement and success.